In a Nutshell

 A delicious, fresh and aromatic dessert wine with grapey notes.

 Sweet and gently sparkling with delicate aromas of honey, flowers and fresh grapes.
-On the palate the wine reveals further aromatic apricot, stone fruit, grape notes and a soft mousse.
+On the palate the wine reveals ripe apricot, grape notes and a soft mousse.
 Delightful refreshing acidity on the finish to balance the sweetness.

 Araldica is Piemonte’s most forward-thinking co-operative, situated in Castel Boglione, in the heart of Barbera d’Asti territory.
 Here they work with 230 grower members to source quality grapes from around 690ha of vineyards.
 Many of their members joined the co-operative in the 1950s and have a long and loyal relationship with the winery.
 They produce wines from Piemonte’s main DOC / DOCG regions – predominantly Barbera, Gavi and Moscato, but also including Barolo, Barbaresco and Roero Arneis.